 im1979_Why_Diablo_Changed_Action_RPGs_Forever_And_My_Sleep_Sc_1c0c9924-e792-42f3-a022-819092b9eb7d_1

-I started with a warrior character because I lacked imagination and the class description mentioned he was good for beginners.
-Swinging that slow, pixelated sword through the early cathedral levels felt clunky at first, but there was an undeniable satisfaction to clearing rooms of enemies, watching gold and items spill from their defeated forms.
-My roommate Mark would peer over my shoulder occasionally, offering unsolicited advice.
-“Warriors are boring,” he’d proclaim.
-“Should’ve gone with a sorcerer.”
-Easy for him to say—he wasn’t the one getting swarmed by six zombies with nothing but a buckler and questionable reaction time for protection.
+My first character was a warrior because I’m predictable and the manual said he was good for beginners.
+Swinging that chunky pixelated sword through cathedral corridors felt clunky initially, but there was something deeply satisfying about clearing rooms of undead nasties and watching gold coins scatter across the floor.
+Dave would peer over my shoulder occasionally, offering his usual helpful commentary.
+“Warriors are boring as sin,” he’d announce.
+“Should’ve gone with the sorcerer, shouldn’t you?”
+Easy for him to say – he wasn’t the one getting mobbed by six zombies with nothing but a buckler and questionable reflexes for protection.

 im1979_Why_Diablo_Changed_Action_RPGs_Forever_And_My_Sleep_Sc_1c0c9924-e792-42f3-a022-819092b9eb7d_2